googlegot/blf/README.txt

 Config options:
 ---------------
 1. Muggle mode
-- This mode disables medium press, and reduces the maximum output to brightness level 6 (or 3 in mode group 2)
+- This mode disables medium press, mode order reversal, and reduces the maximum output to brightness level 6 (or 3 in mode group 2)

 2. Mode Memory
 - When set, the light will remember your the last mode you were in.